jbrucker/code-bits/README.md

-## Coding Bits
+## Contents

 1. How to use a properties file for configuration data.
-2. A simpler count-down timer for Typingthrower.
+2. A simpler count-down timer for TypingThrower.

 ## Use a properties file for configuration data